pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 IBAN and BIC can be omitted for non-SEPA transactions.

-In the pretix backend, click on "bank transfer" in the sidebar menu.
+You have two options: importing bank data for a single event, or importing bank data for all events on the organizer level.
+If you want to import data for a single event, navigate to [Your event] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer".
+This will take you to a page titled "Import bank data".
+If you want to import data for all events associated with the organizer, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer"
-This will take you to a page titled "import bank data".
+This will also take you to a page titled "Import bank data".
+The two pages are very similar, but one is located on the event level and the other is located on the organizer level.
+Whichever option you choose, the process is the same from here on out.

 Click on the :btn:Browse...: button and select the export file for upload.
 Click the :btn:Start upload: button.
 The pretix software will now ask you to specify which column in your file contains which data.